H. P. Lovecraft: Marriage and New York

 Not long after the marriage, Greene lost her business and her assets disappeared in a bank failure.
 Lovecraft made efforts to support his wife through regular jobs, but his lack of previous work experience meant he lacked proven marketable skills.
 The publisher of Weird Tales was attempting to make the loss-making magazine profitable and offered the job of editor to Lovecraft, who declined, citing his reluctance to relocate to Chicago on aesthetic grounds.
-Baird was succeeded by Farnsworth Wright, whose writing Lovecraft had criticized.
+Baird was succeeded by Farnsworth Wright, whose writing Lovecraft criticized.
 Lovecraft's submissions were often rejected by Wright.
 This may have been partially due to censorship guidelines imposed in the aftermath of a Weird Tales story that hinted at necrophilia, although after Lovecraft's death, Wright accepted many of the stories he had originally rejected.

 Sonia also became ill and immediately after recovering, relocated to Cincinnati, and then to Cleveland; her employment required constant travel.
 Added to his feelings of failure in a city with a large immigrant population, Lovecraft's single-room apartment was burgled, leaving him with only the clothes he was wearing.
-In August 1925, he wrote "The Horror at Red Hook" and "He", in the latter of which the narrator says "My coming to New York had been a mistake; for whereas I had looked for poignant wonder and inspiration [...]
+In August 1925, he wrote "The Horror at Red Hook" and "He".
+In the latter, the narrator says "My coming to New York had been a mistake; for whereas I had looked for poignant wonder and inspiration [...]
 I had found instead only a sense of horror and oppression which threatened to master, paralyze, and annihilate me."
 This was an expression of his despair at being in New York.
 It was at around this time he wrote the outline for "The Call of Cthulhu", with its theme of the insignificance of all humanity.
 During this time, Lovecraft wrote "Supernatural Horror in Literature" on the eponymous subject.
 It later became one of the most influential essays on supernatural horror.
 With a weekly allowance Greene sent, Lovecraft moved to a working-class area of Brooklyn Heights, where he resided in a tiny apartment.
-He had lost approximately 40 lb of body weight by 1926, when he left for Providence.
+He lost approximately 40 lb of body weight by 1926, when he left for Providence.